hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Load-modify-save cycle is switched to Redbin because otherwise it's too limited.
 Redbin doesn't have to lock anything.
 So that is ruled out as well.

 And are those few megabytes worth the bugs they cause?
 I can for example recall a bug when `react` was binding it's paths in place, leading to very hard to debug situations.
-So don't tell me that pros don't make mistakes Ì†ΩÌ∏â They make more because they write much more code, and often they are caused by refactorings when code was designed for one case but was extended for another.
+So don't tell me that pros don't make mistakes üòâ They make more because they write much more code, and often they are caused by refactorings when code was designed for one case but was extended for another.

 [15:10:30](#FTgRfaAaxfGIDmT9RS7gKwVjqhClj-Ce4bq-lziKpXE) <hiiamboris (NOT THIS ONE)>:
 `do with [contexts] [code]` will require a `copy` or `unlock`, which is a pity for "blazing fast" code.
 Can be worked around with compose, but that loses readability.